dirtyhenry/tech-articles/_posts/2013-01-04-making-scrum-cards-from-jira-with-jquery-and-css.md

 # Bookmarklets for Jira OnDemand

-**Update!** The content of this post has been updated.
-I created bookmarklets to make things more convenient.
+**Update!** 2013 Nov.
+20th: The bookrmarklets have been updated to support the new Jira OnDemand markup.
 {: .alert .alert-info}